scp756-221/course-site/docs/tprj/page.md

 ## 0. Set up

 Organize yourself into a team as you see fit.
 To use CourSys' group feature, one member of a team creates the group and invites the other team members in.
+Your team must comprise 4-5 team members.
+(Exceptions is allowed but *must be approved*.)

 After you've formed your team, each member of the project team must navigate to [Github Education](https://classroom.github.com/a/xFDX11DX) to accept the "assignment".
 The first member of the team will then create and name the team.
 The repo from Github Education classroom is intentionally empty but provides full access to the teaching team of your team's work.